BerkeleyHCI/PolymorphicBlocks/getting-started.md

 Internal usage of port arrays will be covered later in the library building section.

 This should now compile without errors.
+The LED subcircuit automatically calculates the resistor specification from the connected microcontroller's GPIO voltage and a builtin wide target current range (1-10mA).
+The resistor in the LED subcircuit then chooses a suitable resistor from its parts table.

 If using the IDE: the compiled block diagram should look like:
 ![Fully connected block diagram](docs/ide/ide_blinky_connect.png)